-We usually stand up to sing hymns and when the offering is brought up to the front.
+Most of us stand up to sing hymns and usually stay standing after the last hymn for a final prayer of blessing.
 We sit down for the rest of the service.
 If you can’t stand for too long, or don’t wish to stand, please feel free to sit as much as you like.

 Will I have to sing?

 Our services involve singing because we believe it’s a great way to worship God together.
 We encourage you to give it a go, but there is no pressure for you to do so.
-Our worship band usually lead the sung worship on the first Sunday and for All-In services.
+Sometimes our worship band lead sung worship.
+At other times we have a pianist.

 The song words are projected on a screen.
 For many songs, large print books are available; please ask one of the people handing out books at the front door.
 The song numbers are on the boards at the front.

 Prayers are usually lead from an individual at the front for you to join in quiet reflection.
 Sometimes we say prayers out loud together – you are always welcome to listen instead.
 The words will be on the screen or explained by the person leading the prayers

 No. If you would like to give a monetary gift, there is a contactless machine and place for cash at the back of the church.

 There’s no dress code for attending our church services, come as you are.